AltspaceVR/AltspaceSDK/README.md

 cube.rotation.x += 0.01;
 cube.rotation.y += 0.01;
 ```
-The Altspace ThreeJS renderer serializes key information about objects in your scene for use by the game engine (Unity 3D) rendering the Altspace environment.
-Thus changes to the transform (position, rotation, scale) of the above cube are mirrored by the cube hologram in Altspace. **Hologram** refers to the in-Altspace 3D object controlled by an Altspace Web App.
+The AltspaceVR ThreeJS renderer serializes key information about objects in your scene for use by the game engine (Unity 3D) rendering the AltspaceVR environment.
+Thus changes to the transform (position, rotation, scale) of the above cube are mirrored by the cube hologram in AltspaceVR. **Hologram** refers to the in-AltspaceVR 3D object controlled by an AltspaceVR Web App.

 **Step 6a**:
-Register objects for Altspace events with [CursorEvents]
+Register objects for AltspaceVR events with [CursorEvents]
 ```
 cursorEvents = new CursorEvents();